 Treatment of high testosterone in women

-Correction of the hormonal background begins with the delivery of tests and the identification of the root cause of the disease.
-With a stable menstrual cycle of 28 days, an analysis for testosterone should be taken 2-5 days from its onset.
-If the cycle is extended, the analysis is postponed for 5-7 days.
+Correction of hormonal levels begins with testing and identifying the root cause of the disease.
+With a stable menstrual cycle of 28 days, a testosterone test should be taken 2-5 days from its start.
+If the cycle is extended, the analysis is postponed to days 5-7.
 Next, the endocrinologist examines the patient for concomitant diseases and draws up treatment regimens.
 In parallel, non-drug therapy is carried out (in the absence of contraindications).
 Effective methods for reducing androgen:

-• Changing the diet - the selection of products that reduce blood glucose and insulin levels, increase the amount of female sex hormones.
+• Changing the diet - selecting foods that reduce blood glucose and insulin levels and increase the amount of female sex hormones.

-• Acupuncture - stimulates the secretion of estrogen, improves overall energy metabolism.
+• Acupuncture – stimulates estrogen secretion, improves overall energy metabolism.

-• Sports activities - cardio loads are useful: running, dancing, Pilates, callanetics.
-It is better to exclude strength exercises so as not to hypertrophy the muscles.
+• Playing sports - cardio exercises are useful: running, dancing, Pilates, callanetics.
+It is better to avoid strength exercises so as not to hypertrophy the muscles.

-• Regular intimate relationships - contribute to the secretion of female sex hormones.
+• Regular intimate relationships promote the secretion of female sex hormones.

-• Good rest - sleep for at least 8 hours, walks in the fresh air, emotional unloading.
+• Adequate rest - sleep at least 8 hours, walks in the fresh air, emotional relief.

-• Reception of tinctures and decoctions of medicinal plants - they change the hormonal background.
+• Taking tinctures and decoctions of medicinal plants - they change hormonal levels.

-Increased testosterone levels in women may require the appointment of glucocorticosteroids: hydrocortisone, dexamethasone, prednisolone, paramethasone, metipred (methylprednisolone).
+Elevated testosterone levels in women may require the use of glucocorticosteroids: hydrocortisone, dexamethasone, prednisolone, paramethasone, Metipred (methylprednisolone).
 Drugs based on these hormones are taken for adrenal dysfunction, as is Spironolactone, an aldosterone antagonist.
-In other cases (PCOS, PMS, hirsutism, acne, seborrhea), the doctor prescribes androgens: Androkur, Flutakan.
-Each drug has its own list of contraindications, but all of them are not taken during pregnancy, with severe diseases of the internal organs.
+In other cases (PCOS, PMS, hirsutism, acne, seborrhea), the doctor prescribes androgens: Androcur, Flutacan.
+Each drug has its own list of contraindications, but all of them should not be taken during pregnancy or with severe diseases of the internal organs.

 For problems with the reproductive system, the patient takes hormonal contraceptives.
 Antiandrogenic contraceptives include a combination of female sex hormones: ethinyl estradiol and progestogen.
 The latter is represented by 19-nortestosterone.
 The synthetic hormone affects the functioning of the organs and glands that produce testosterone, and its secretion decreases.
-Hyperandrogenic conditions are well corrected by such drugs: Diane-35, Logest, Yarina, Jess and Jess plus, Tri-Merci, Marvelon, Janine, Belara.
+Hyperandrogenic conditions are well corrected by the following drugs: Diane-35, Logest, Yarina, Jess and Jess Plus, Tri-Mercy, Marvelon, Janine, Belara.

-Hormonal drugs should be prescribed after a thorough examination of the body, testing.
+Hormonal medications should be prescribed after a thorough examination of the body and tests.
 This group of drugs has many side effects:

 • blurred vision;